rockingrocky2/calculator/README.md

 # calculator

-This Git repository created for the purpose of learning Conitinnous Integration.
+This Git repository created for the purpose of learning Continues Integration.
-Now I am following the steps from real pyton website and URL is provided below.
+Now I am following the steps from real python website and URL is provided below.

 URL: https://realpython.com/python-continuous-integration/